Aspen Airways: History

 Aspen Airways was named after the aspen tree and not the town of Aspen, Colorado, where it was originally based before moving its headquarters to Stapleton International Airport (DEN) in Denver.

 Aspen Airways was founded in 1952 by Walter Paepcke, as the flight department of the Aspen Institute of Humanistic Studies.
 It was created to fly personnel between Aspen (ASE) and Denver (DEN).
 The airline's first aircraft were surplus Douglas DC-3s.

+Prior to 1967, Aspen Airways was an “air taxi”, an airline operating aircraft less than 12,500lbs in maximum weight, and therefore escaped regulation by the Civil Aeronautics Board (CAB), a now defunct Federal agency that then tightly regulated almost all US air transport.
+In 1962, the CAB provided Aspen with an exemption to allow it to operate one aircraft larger than 12,500lbs between Aspen and Denver.
+Aspen Airways was not immediately able to take advantage of this due to airport limitations in Aspen.
+The exemption was extended until in 1967, the CAB certificated Aspen Airways to fly the Aspen-Denver route, the first domestic airline certificated since the local service carriers were certificated in the late 1940s/early 1950s.
+From then on, until US airline deregulation in 1978, Aspen Airways was under the same regulatory regime as any other US carrier flying large aircraft, like American Airlines or United.

 In 1963, Aspen Airways was purchased by J.W.
 "Bill" Ringsby.
 During the late 1960s, Aspen operated a Convair 240 prop aircraft leased from Alaska Airlines and by 1970 was operating four Convair 340/Convair 440 prop airliners which were purchased used from Delta Air Lines.
 In the early 1970s, Aspen began operating Convair 580 turboprop aircraft.
 The twin engine CV-580 propjet became the workhorse of the Aspen fleet.
 Other aircraft operated by Aspen Airways in the 1960s included a Fairchild F-27 turboprop (which didn't work out very well in the high density altitude conditions that can occur at high elevation mountain airfields), and piston and turboprop variants of the de Havilland Heron as well as Piper Navajo and Aero Commander 500B aircraft.

 A major competitor on the Aspen-Denver route for many years was Rocky Mountain Airways (RMA) which operated de Havilland Canada DHC-6 Twin Otter turboprops.
 RMA then introduced new de Havilland Canada DHC-7 Dash 7 four engine turboprop aircraft that were configured with 50 passenger seats.